 You can also overload an existing configuration by adding files into

 /data/rutorrent/plugins-conf.
 You can find an example below to active debug and increase the interval of Autotools plugin.

-The easy port customization is awesome!
+The easy port customization is awesome as well!

 I hope it helped!
 Stay tuned!